dream-num/univer.ai/src/content/docs/en-us/guides/plugins/sheets/sheets-formula.md

 2. Define internationalization

     Define the international content you need.
-For detailed field descriptions, please refer to the [How to contribute formula](./#how-to-add-formulas-in-univer-formula-engine-plugin) section.
+For detailed field descriptions, please refer to the [How to add formulas in UniverFormulaEnginePlugin](./#how-to-add-formulas-in-univerformulaengineplugin) section.
 Similarly, multiple formulas are distinguished by using the formula name as the `key` value.

     ```ts
     /**